ICHydro/Riverlabs/docs/en/user-manual/quick-start/first-deployment-checklist.md

 - Sensor clean and undamaged
 - Sensor lens/transducer free of debris
 - All screws and fasteners tight
-- Silica gel pack present and fresh (should not be off colour)
+- Silica gel pack present and fresh (should not be off-colour)

 ---